 Postgraduate Study and Admission to Professional Schools

 Some students plan to apply to graduate or professional schools.
-After assisting students with the process of identifying their advanced degree goals, Career Enhancing Life Skills (CELS) counselors refer these students to the College's pre-professional and graduate school advisers, and to discipline-specific faculty advisers.
+After assisting students with the process of identifying their advanced degree goals, career advisers refer these students to the College's pre-professional and graduate school advisers, and to discipline-specific faculty advisers.

 A student who plans to undertake graduate study should examine specific requirements of particular graduate programs as early in the undergraduate years as possible.
 Attention is directed to the foreign language requirements of the graduate schools.
 The choice of languages and the degree of competence expected vary with both the major subject and the graduate school.
 Early consultation with the major adviser is strongly recommended.

-Students intending to prepare for postgraduate entrance into law, business or medical school are urged to seek the advice of Connecticut College pre-law, pre-business or pre-health advisers early in the freshman year.
+Students intending to prepare for postgraduate entrance into law, business or medical school are urged to seek the advice of Connecticut College pre-law, pre-business or pre-health advisers early in the first year.

-Graduate and professional school guides and test registration booklets are available in the Office of Career Enhancing Life Skills (CELS).
+Graduate and professional school guides and test registration booklets are available in the Office of Career and Professional Development.
 Information on medical and dental school admission tests are also available from the pre-health adviser.
-At the CELS Career Fair held each fall, representatives from graduate programs staff tables and provide exhibits and literature about their institutions.
+At the career fair held each fall, representatives from graduate programs staff tables and provide exhibits and literature about their institutions.